drivechain-project/drivechain.info/faq/index.md

 256 is the right number.
 The people who disagree, fail to grasp the following facts:

+* We can have sidechains *of sidechains*, so the true number is unlimited.
+* By limiting the number to 256, we can id a sidechain using just one byte.
+Any more would require two bytes, and allow us to count to 65,000+ which is overkill.
 * The "600,000 Altcoins on coinmarketcap" represent only \~40 novel ideas.
 The other 599,960 coins are just a carbon-copy of one of the 40, with a different name.
 The name is the only new thing.
 * Many of those ideas are novel consensus mechanisms.
 * * They replace proof-of-work with something else.
 (This is near-certain to fail.)
 * * They try to solve a problem that has already been solved by Merged-mining.
 So they add no value to a merged-mined Bitcoin sidechain.
+* If necessary, we could just add a second BIP300, "BIP300b", that adds 256 more slots.

 ## 2. Comparisons